gunasekhar02/Personal-Cloud-Storage-using-Raspberry-pi/raspnbian os installation.md

 #### Step 3: Burn the Raspberry Pi OS Image to the SD Card.
        --> Click the "Choose OS" button, and select one of the available operating systems.
            Select  the SD Card.
-           Use some advanced setting for enabling wifi settings for our raspberry pi by ising the command ctrl+shift+x. and finally write the os to the SD card and eject it.
+           Use some advanced setting for enabling wifi settings for our raspberry pi by using the command "ctrl+shift+x". and finally write the os to the SD card and eject it.

 #### Step 4: put the SD card that is ejected in raspberry pi sd card slot.

 #### Step 5: finally give  the power supply to the raspberry pi.

+#### follow the next steps which were in installation and nextcloud folders.